-Whatever his qualities as a spritual leader, the Earl Bishop was certainly a reknown traveller, traversing Europe and amassing a quite remarkable collection of art and antiquities.
-Over 30 years of travel he amassed a huge collection of art, and he wanted to create a classically Italian setting to display his collection on his family estates in Suffolk.
+Whatever his qualities as a spiritual leader, the Earl Bishop was certainly a renown traveller, traversing Europe and amassing a quite remarkable collection of art and antiquities.
+Over 30 years of travel he amassed a huge collection of art, and he wanted to create a classic Italian setting to display his collection on his family estates in Suffolk.

 The house interiors include paintings by Velazquez, Titian, Kauffman, Reynolds, and Gainsborough.
-In addition, a considerable collection of fine Georgian silver, Regency furniture, and porcelain is on display.
+In addition, a considerable collection of fine Georgian silver, Regency furniture, and porcelain are on display.

 Fee charged.
 National Trust members free.

 Address: Horringer, Bury St Edmunds, Suffolk, England, IP29 5QE

 Attraction Type: Historic House